Greenfingered Growths #2 with Murdoch Brimley

 But there was more!
-They claim my romantic flowerbed is outlining the two bodies buried beneath!
+They claim my romantic flowerbed is just the hyacinths outlining the two bodies buried beneath!

 What nonsense!
 How ridiculous!
 I said to the Sherriff, “Dig it up!
 Have a look if you must!
 I certainly don’t mind but my many visitors will be upset.
 I wonder which neighbour would be most distraught to find the police have destroyed the flowerbed only to produce no recognisable intact body parts?
 Mr Eggers?
 Miss Plumridge?
 Mrs Wrought?”

 He would not be drawn.
 But I must say it’s a sick individual who can come up with a story like that.